Appendicitis

 Pediatric abdominal ultrasound.

 Appendicitis is inflammation of the appendix, a closed tube of tissue attached to the large intestine in the lower right abdomen.
-Inflammation may occur when the appendix becomes infected or blocked with stool, foreign objects or a tumor.
+Inflammation can occur when the appendix becomes infected or blocked with stool, foreign objects or a tumor.

 Your doctor may use abdominal or pelvic ultrasound, CT of the abdomen and pelvis, MRI of the pelvis or x-ray to evaluate your condition.
 The most common treatment for appendicitis is surgical removal of the appendix.
 If the appendix ruptures and creates an abscess, your doctor may recommend percutaneous abscess drainage to remove the infected fluid from your body.